Violent crime: United States

-In 2019, The NCVS data collected consists of 155,076 households across the United States.
+In 2019, The NCVS data collected consisted of 155,076 households across the United States.
 A notable statistic from this data collection is the rate of violent crime dropping 15% in 2019.
 Per 1,000 individuals interviewed, 7.3 people were said to be victims of a violent crime which is a decrease compared to 2018 (8.6 per every 1,000 people).
 Being a victim of a violent crime as it relates to race decreased as well.
 Black people saw a decrease of 29% while white people saw a decrease of 22%.

-Violent crime in both the UCR and NCVS category have a common variable: alcohol consumption.
+Violent crime in both the UCR and NCVS categories have a common variable: alcohol consumption.
 About 25% of American women have been victims of sexual assault while about 20% of American men have been the ones to commit this sexual assault and other violent behavior, which shows a clear gender gap.
 Women are disproportionately more likely to be victims of these categories in the United States.
 Alcohol is known to impair judgement which results in irrational decisions being made.
 The UCR rates for forcible rape are so low because women are unlikely to report being a victim of this violent behavior.

 In 2011, the UCR violent crime rate had dropped to 386.3 cases per 100,000 persons, compared to 729.6 per 100,000 in 1990.

 U.S. homicide data is also available in the National Vital Statistics System (NVSS).